DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/DErrno/index.rst

    res = S_ERROR("What a useful error message")

    print(res)
-   # {'Message': 'What a useful error message', 'OK': False}
+   # {"Message": "What a useful error message", "OK": False}